engr-rohitgoel/aws-lambda-rightsizing/README.md

 We have successfully created a serverless API using API Gateway, Lambda, and DynamoDB!

+###  AWS Lambda Power Tuning

+ AWS Lambda Power Tuning is a open-source tool which is actually a state machine powered by AWS Step Functions that helps you optimize your Lambda functions for cost and/or performance in a data-driven way.
+ This is used to determine optimal memory to allocate to Lambda based on the goal i.e. best performance, or cheapest cost, or a balance etc.

 ### SetUp Lambda Power Tuning

- This can be used to determine optimal memory to allocate to Lambda based on the goal i.e. best performance, or cheapest cost, or a balance etc.

 Go to Serverless Application Repository